Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Method: smoothed graph contrastive learning

-The main objective of the proposed framework is unsupervised node classification, with a specific focus on effectively addressing medium and large-scale graphs.
-We introduce a novel framework, termed \textbf{S}moothed \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning (SGCL), designed to construct node embeddings by seamlessly integrating the geometric structure of augmented graphs to facilitate a smooth alignment between positive and negative pairs.

-The comprehensive architecture of our framework is visually illustrated in Figure \ref{fig:flowchart}.
-In the following sections, we will outline the sequential processing steps of the proposed framework.
+We introduce \textbf{S}moothed \textbf{G}raph \textbf{C}ontrastive \textbf{L}earning (SGCL), a novel framework that constructs node embeddings by seamlessly integrating the geometric structure of augmented graphs to ensure a smooth alignment between positive and negative pairs.
+The comprehensive architecture is illustrated in Figure \ref{fig:flowchart}.
+In the following sections, we outline the processing steps of the proposed framework.